CBC-UCONN/RADseq_tutorial/01c_Lacewings_stacksrefmap.md

 2. Run `gstacks` to identify RAD loci and genotype individuals.
 3. Run `populations` to filter loci and reformat output for various downstream programs.

-Here we'll use the wrapper `ref_map.pl` to run both `gstacks` and `populations`, as we demonstrated how to run the pipeline piecemeal in the previous section, and there is no real opportunity for parallelization after mapping, as all individuals must be considered simultaneously when genotyping.
+Here we'll use the wrapper `ref_map.pl` to run both `gstacks` and `populations`.
+We demonstrated how to run the pipeline piecemeal in the previous section, and there is no real opportunity for parallelization (after mapping), as all individuals must be considered simultaneously when genotyping.

 ## Step 1: Map to the reference genome